-On average, there are 2,570 deaths from residential home fires each year, and about one in every 320 households will report a fire within a five year period, according to the National Fire Protection Association.
-About two-thirds of those deaths are in homes with malfunctioning smoke/fire alarms or no alarms at all, so the lesson is clear: Understanding the mechanics of smoke alarms, and using and maintaining them correctly, can prevent an enormous family tragedy from occurring.
+On average, there are 2,620 deaths from residential home fires each year, according to the National Fire Protection Association.
+About 60 percent of those deaths are in homes with malfunctioning smoke/fire alarms or no alarms at all, so the lesson is clear: Understanding the mechanics of smoke alarms, and using and maintaining them correctly, can prevent an enormous family tragedy from occurring.

 Types of Alarms

-Although they are often lumped together as "smoke alarms," there are actually three different types of smoke and fire alarms used in homes.
+Although they are often lumped together as "smoke alarms," there are actually four different types of smoke and fire alarms used in homes.
 Some actually detect heat and actual fire, some detect smoke, and some do both jobs.

 Heat detectors represent fairly old technology, and the first residential fire alarms were of this type.
 They feature a detecting component inside the unit that activates an alarm when it reaches a predetermined temperature.
-Heat detectors are sufficient for places where speed of detection isn't critical, or in small, confined spaces.
+Heat detectors are sufficient for places where the speed of detection isn't critical, or in small, confined spaces.

 Heat detectors have a lower false alarm rate, but they are somewhat slower at detecting fires.
-Studies have shown that in many household fires, smoke kills victims long before the fire temperature is high enough to set off heat alarms.
+In many household fires, smoke kills victims before fire.

 Smoke alarms will detect most fires more quickly than heat detectors.
 They use a different technology entirely to sense a fire, and there are three types of smoke alarms currently sold: